7-Day Cruise Packing List

 We’ve all been there.
 It is time to take a trip and what do we do?
 We start packing and immediately think we need to bring the entire house with us.
 Some think they need to be prepared for anything and everything.
 My first cruise was just like yours I’m sure.
 I had everything I didn’t need and not much of what I actually needed.
 However, I learned quickly and I’m here to share with you.
 I’m going to tell you how to make packing for a cruise a lot easier.

-Here is my list for a 7-day cruise.
+Here is my cruise packing list for a 7-day cruise.
 Let’s get started.

 What to bring:

-- Swimwear – Most ships have pools and waterslides that you and your family are going to want to hang out at.
+- Swimwear – Most ships have pools and water slides that you and your family are going to want to hang out at.
 Many cruise lines have ports which include beaches.
-That being said you will need swimsuits.
+That being said a big part of your cruise packing list will include swimsuits.
 Bring multiple ones so that while one is drying in the cabin you can still have others and continue on the fun.
 Bring multiple and don’t stress about it.

 - Casual Clothes – You’re on vacation!
 Don’t stress the small stuff.
 There is no need to bring an excess of clothes.
 One suggestion is to pack items that can be mixed and matched with multiple outfits.
 This way you can pack less and still look like you are in a new outfit each day.
 Just pack what is going to make you the most comfortable.
-Dress to relax and completely chill out.Keep in mind that most ships require somewhat nice attire for the main dining rooms so be sure to include items that will fit these requirements.
+As you put together your cruise packing list remember, dress to relax and completely chill out.Keep in mind that most ships require somewhat nice attire for the main dining rooms so be sure to include items that will fit these requirements.
 You can always check out your particular cruise lines dress requirements.Also, many ships have fancier restaurants on board that you can choose to dine at which may require a dressier outfit.

 - Formal night – Most cruise lines will offer a formal night.
 Usually on these nights there are a lot of photo opportunities set up around the ship.
 Now for my first cruise we took the term formal night seriously and we went all out with formal wear.
 What we soon discovered is that most people don’t get that dressed up.
 We spent most of the night very uncomfortable.
 I recommend dressing nicer this day for sure but maybe something as simple as slacks with a nice shirt or a simple sundress.
 I would dress a bit nicer than the other days but don’t stress it either.
 Be balanced in your approach.
 If you decide to go all out, then do it.
 It’s your vacation.
 Have fun.